© Kevin Chilvers

 Something clicked and Hawk peered in.
 A modern water and central heating boiler emitted a soft roar.
-The thermostat pointer settled at a comfortable twenty-four degrees centigrade.
+The thermostat pointer settled at twenty-four degrees centigrade.

-A luxurious bathroom needed no more than a glance.
+Next was a luxurious bathroom but this needed no more than a glance.
 It was immaculate.
-Two toothbrushes hung in a rack over the shiny sink, a pair of dry towels hung on a rail and razor and foam sat on a shelf beside a sink.
-So far there nothing to suggest Beckler saw the child’s murderers.
-The track from Martha’s house offered no room to turn before Brook End, so perhaps they’d chosen the wrong way.
-It could explain the delay before she saw them drive towards the main road.
+Two toothbrushes hung in a rack over a shiny sink, a pair of dry towels hung on a rail and razor and foam sat on a shelf over the bath.
+I don’t see anything to explain what happened at the lab.

-Two doors remained and he was still unsure if they had found anything useful.
-The nearest was a guest room: the bed unmade and devoid of personal items, but the last, the master bedroom on the end of the block, was the Becklers’ domain.
+Two doors remained and he was still unsure if they’d found anything useful.
+The nearest was a guest bedroom with the twin unmade beds.
+It was a room devoid of personal items but the last, the master bedroom on the end of the block, was obviously the Becklers’ domain.
 Glass sliding doors in the outer wall opened to a private patio with an impressive vista over wild moorland and hills.
-The bed was made, the room show-house tidy and a faint scent of roses filled the space.
+This time the bed was made; the room show-house tidy and the air tainted with Jasmine.

-Samantha slid back mirrored doors on the wardrobe and revealed a space big enough for another room.
-The walk-in cupboard was divided, his on one side with drawer units and hanging space containing three suits and numerous casual, but smart trousers and shirts; hers on the other with more hanging space filled with flowery dresses, formal eveningwear and a collection of low-heeled shoes.
+Samantha slid back mirrored doors and revealed a space big enough for another room.
+The walk-in cupboard was divided: HIS on one side with drawer units and hanging space containing three suits and numerous casual but smart trousers and shirts and HERS on the other with more hanging space filled with flowery dresses, formal evening-wear and a collection of low-heeled shoes.
 A cushioned box between them provided a seat.

-He started with the walnut desk.
-It looked antique and maybe there was a secret compartment.
+Hawk started with the antique walnut desk.
 After emptying the drawers, he pulled them clear and checked the base.
 Nothing taped to the wood.
-He replaced the drawers and examined the bookshelves.
+He replaced them and examined the bookshelves.
 These were fastened to walls.
-He walked the line and looked for wear on the spines to find books that were constantly withdrawn.
+He walked the line looking for wear on the spines hoping to find books that were constantly withdrawn.
 Nothing obvious.

 He returned to the lounge and dismantled the stacks of logs.
-Great for spiders, but not flush with keys.
-Where else.
+Great for spiders but not flush with keys.
+Where else?
 Somewhere accessible but well hidden.
 He scanned the room.
-Prehaps the kitchen.
-The fridge.
+Perhaps the kitchen: the fridge.

-A clash of cool air flooded out as he opened the door and pulled out two cartons of milk, one open; a fresh salmon marinating in a dish of lemon and tarragon and various jars of pickles and dressings.
+A clash of cool air flooded his feet as he opened the door and pulled out two cartons of milk; one open, a fresh salmon marinating in a dish of lemon and tarragon and various jars of pickles and dressings.
 He opened them.
 No key.
 He replaced the food and repeated the exercise with the freezer compartment; same result.
+Nada.